okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ---
 title: Registration inline hook
-excerpt: Code the external service for a registration inline hook
+excerpt: Code an external service for a registration inline hook
 layout: Guides
 ---

 <ApiLifecycle access="ie" />

-This guide provides working examples of an Okta registration inline hook for self-service registration (SSR) and Progressive Enrollment support.
+This guide provides examples of an Okta registration inline hook for profile enrollment (self-service registration) and progressive profile enrollments.
 It uses the web site [Glitch.com](https://glitch.com) to act as an external service to receive and respond to registration inline hook calls.
+The sample project provides external code for three registration inline hook use cases:

+* A simple profile enrollment (self-service registration)
+* Progressive profile enrollment updates
+* Profile enrollment and progressive profile enrollments together

 > **Note:** This document is only for Okta Identity Engine.
 If you're using Okta Classic Engine, see [Registration inline hook for Classic Engine](/docs/guides/archive-registration-inline-hook/nodejs/main/).
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.